What is Your Insurance Company's Agenda?

 Nationwide is NOT on your side; You are NOT in good hands with Allstate; and State Farm is NOT there like your good neighbor.

-Most people don't know that insurance companies sometimes intentionally deny and underpay insurance claims as part of their standard business model.
+Most people don't know that insurance companies or corporate defendants sometimes intentionally deny and underpay insurance claims as part of their standard business model.
 The practice has been well documented.
 In "From Good Hands to Boxing Gloves – the Dark Side of Insurance," author David Bernardinelli describes how every major insurance company—following the advice of high-powered New York consulting firm McKinsey & Co.—makes it routine practice to deny and underpay legitimate insurance claims in order to increase their profits.